HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

     ![alt text](Images/installDXConsoleMode/image11.png)

-5. Enter the user id and password for the ConfigWizard admin user.
-The user is used to access the configuration wizard, when additional configuration steps are needed later, after installation.
-For example when it is planed to do a database transfer or cluster creation, etc.
+5. Enter the user ID and password for the ConfigWizard admin user.
+This user is required to access the configuration wizard for additional configuration tasks after installation, such as performing a database transfer or creating a cluster.

     ![alt text](Images/installDXConsoleMode/image12.png)